Doctacosa/IOSync/README.md

 For server owners on POSIX-compatible systems (Linux and others), you can set the `player-permissions` config value to set the file permissions that the player data should have on saving to the shared directory.
 Minecraft versions up to 1.20.1 set read permissions to the group; this is no longer the case.
 This lets you revert this behavior.
 Don't use unless you know what you're doing, you could break the sync process!

 Note that this plugin benefits from an update on each protocol version change (usually game version updates) of Minecraft.
 It doesn't tend to outright break, but a warning on boot will be shown.

+**For Minecraft 1.21 and below, use IOSync 1.8.2.
+For Minecraft 26.1 and beyond, use the latest version.
+The player files have moved, causing a breaking change.**

 ## Setup guide